kaaposchroderus/Basic-portfolio-return-backtester/README.md

 **Stock Portfolio Return Calculator and Visualization**

-This Python script calculates the total return of a stock portfolio (or individual stocks) for the year 2023 using data from Yahoo Finance.
-It also provides visualizations, including a pie chart of portfolio allocation and a bar chart showing the returns of individual stocks chosen by the user.
+Calculates the return of a stock portfolio (or individual stocks) for the year 2023 using data from Yahoo Finance.
+It also provides visualizations, including a pie chart of portfolio allocation and a bar chart showing the returns of individual stocks chosen by user.

 **Features**